0xPARC/0xparc-intro-book/src/oram.typ

 The design of the above binary-tree ORAM is a little silly: whenever we visit a triplet of buckets for eviction, we only evict one block.
 For this reason, the bucket size needs to be super-logarithmic to get negligible failure probability.
-The reason is that the original binary-tree ORAM was designed to fit the proof the authors had in mind.
 It turns out that if we instead use a more aggressive eviction algorithm, and with a more sophisticated proof, the bucket size can be made constant.
 At this point, we are ready to introduce an improved version called Path ORAM.

-Unlike the above binary-tree ORAM, in Path ORAM, every bucket has constant size (e.g., 4 or 5) except the root bucket which is super-logarithmic in size.
+Unlike the above binary-tree ORAM, in Path ORAM, every bucket has constant size (e.g., 4 or 5), except the root bucket which is super-logarithmic in size.
 Every time we access some path to fetch a block, we also perform eviction on the same path.
 In particular, we will rearrange the blocks on the path in the most aggressive manner possible: we want to move the blocks as close to the leaf level as possible, but
 #emph[without violating the path invariant];.
 With Path ORAM, every
-access operation touches a single path, and hence the name Path ORAM.
+access operation touches a single path, hence the name Path ORAM.
-With Path ORAM, the cost of each access is $O (alpha log^2 N)$ for an arbitarily small superconstant function $alpha$.
+The cost of each access is $O (alpha log^2 N)$ for an arbitarily small superconstant function $alpha$.

 == Other Applications of ORAM